zkemail/.github/profile/README.md

 - **Halo2 Benchmarking**: We have open sourced a [halo2 wasm benchmarking repo](https://github.com/Divide-By-0/halo2-secp) that runs any halo2 wasm code in the browser on 100 instances in parallel for any browser on any operating system (mobile or desktop), and spits out the mean running time and variance.
 We intend to publish this as an easy to use Cargo and NPM package soon for others to use.
 - **Halo2 Optimizations**: We have various halo2 circuits to split verifiers, divide circuits for faster parallel client side proving, and many others.
-- **DKIM Selector Scrapers**: We have a [client-side-only selector scraper website](https://github.com/zkemail/selector-scraper) that we internally use to get selectors for uncommon websites which we have received emails from in the past, which stores it to a database.
+- **DKIM Selector Scrapers**: We have a [DKIM key and selector archive](https://archive.prove.email) that anyone can contribute to, and that we use to get selectors for uncommon websites which we have received emails from in the past, and stores it to a database.
 - **Circom Hash to Curve on the Grumpkin Curve**: Our [circuits](https://github.com/zkemail/circom-grumpkin) enable proving the private set intersection (PSI) protocol in ZK, which we use for decentralized relayer communication, so that relayers cannot censor unfavorable queries.

 ## Audits

-Our SDK has released a stable 1.0 version as of November, with a first round of audit fixes implemented from Secbit Labs.
-Note that there may still be breaking, back-incompatible changes pushed.
+Our SDK has had several audits -- one by Y Academy and Secbit Labs in November 2023, three by PSE Security on the circuits, email-wallet, and account recovery, one by Ackee on account recovery smart contracts, and one by ZKSecurity on the circuits.
+We released a stable 1.0 version in November 2023, our latest audited versions in Summer 2024.
+You can aee report PDFs and fixes in our [docs](https://zkemail.gitbook.io/zk-email/zk-email-verifier).

 ##  Roadmap